How Dynamic Layout can be used to boost personalisation in the travel industry

 Personalisation, retailing and merchandising are established concepts in the wider e-commerce world and the airline industry is starting to take note.
 For some forward-thinking carriers, these ideas are becoming the basis of a successful distribution strategy.

 Dynamic layout is the critical layer between the creation of the personalised offer and the conversion of the offer.
-By changing the layout of a page and the content shown, based on context, preferences and real-time interactions, travellers feel that the brand is engaging with them and have a higher propensity to convert.
+By changing the layout of a page and the content shown, based on real-time interactions, travellers feel that the brand is engaging with them and have a higher propensity to convert.

 For dynamic layout to truly succeed, data from internal and external systems needs to be accessible.
 Once all the connections are in place, airlines can start to test and learn.
 The improvement in conversion rates will follow.